tauplatform/rhomobile-docs/docs/en/7.5/guide/nonrhostudio.md

 Although installing RhoMobile Suite provides everything you need to build RhoMobile applications through the included RhoStudio IDE, you may wish to use your own IDE to build your RhoMobile applications.
 This guide describes how to setup your environment as well as how to use the Rhomobile command line options.

 ## What are Gems?
 A RubyGem is a software package, commonly called a “gem”.
 Gems contain a packaged Ruby application or library.
 The RubyGems software itself allows you to easily download, install, and manipulate gems on your system.
-There are three gems included with RhoMobile Suite: `rhodes`, `rhoelements` and `rhoconnect-client`.
+There are three gems included with RhoMobile Suite: `rhodes` and `rhoconnect-client`.

 For more information on Ruby Gems, visit [Rubygems.org](http://guides.rubygems.org/what-is-a-gem/)